Michael Jackson's Thriller (music video): Jehovah's Witnesses dispute

 Weeks before the premiere, Jackson, then a Jehovah's Witness, was told by organization leaders that the music video promoted demonology and that he would be excommunicated.
-Jackson called his assistant, John Branca, and ordered him to destroy the negatives.
+Jackson called his lawyer, John Branca, and ordered him to destroy the negatives.
 The production team agreed to protect the negatives and locked them in Branca's office.
 Branca mollified Jackson by suggesting they include a disclaimer at the start of the video stating that it did not reflect Jackson's personal convictions.

 In a statement published in Awake!, a magazine published by the Watch Tower Bible and Tract Society of Pennsylvania, Jackson said: "I just intended to do a good, fun short film, not to purposely bring to the screen something to scare people or to do anything bad.
 I want to do what's right.
 I would never do anything like that again."
 He said he had blocked further distribution and promotion of the film where he had been able.
 In 2001, Jackson said he remained a Jehovah's Witness, and the versions of the video on YouTube retains his disclaimer that it "in no way endorses a belief in the occult".
 However, according to multiple sources, Jackson ceased actively participating in church in 1987 after the video controversy.